Websites & Web Dev

 Core Web Vitals are Google’s set of real-world page-experience metrics: Largest Contentful Paint (LCP, how fast the main content loads), Interaction to Next Paint (INP, how quickly the page responds to taps), and Cumulative Layout Shift (CLS, how stable the layout is).
 They are both a ranking factor and a conversion factor — a slow or jumpy page loses visitors regardless of how it ranks.
 For a service business, fast, stable pages directly affect how many searchers stay and call.

 Core Web Vitals measure real page experience: LCP (loading), INP (responsiveness), and CLS (visual stability).
-They influence both Google ranking and conversion — a page that loads slowly or shifts as it renders loses visitors before they call.
-Hand-coded sites that load in under a second and score 99–100 on Lighthouse clear these thresholds with room to spare.
+They affect both Google ranking and conversion — a slow or unstable page loses visitors before they call.
+Four production contractor sites show what clearing these thresholds looks like in practice: McDonald Tree Service (Lighthouse 100, 0.6s load), McDumpsters Disposal (99, 0.7s), Statement Junk Removal (99, 0.7s), and EMI Irrigation (98, 0.8s) — all load in under a second on mobile.
+Most page-builder contractor sites score in the 50s–70s on Lighthouse.

 The three metrics